realm/realm-kotlin/README.md

 Realm Kotlin is implemented against Kotlin's default memory model (the old one), but still supports running with the new memory model if enabled in the consuming project.
 See https://github.com/JetBrains/kotlin/blob/master/kotlin-native/NEW_MM.md#switch-to-the-new-mm for details on enabled the new memory model.

-By default Realm Kotlin depends on Kotlin Coroutines version `1.6.0-native-mt`.
+By default Realm Kotlin depends and requires to run with Kotlin Coroutines version `1.6.0-native-mt`.
 To use Realm Kotlin with the non-`native-mt` version of Coroutines you will have to enable the new memory model and also disables our internal freezing to accomodate the new freeze transparency for Coroutine 1.6.0.
 See https://github.com/JetBrains/kotlin/blob/master/kotlin-native/NEW_MM.md#unexpected-object-freezing for more details on that.

 ## Design documents